lski/webpack-babel-typescript-react-template/Readme.md

 ## Settings

-All settings are optional and are set using the command line (via webpacks --env flag) or environment variables:
+All settings are optional and are set using the command line (via webpacks --env flag) or environment variables **Note:** Command line has priority over Environment Variables:

 -   `--env server.host=0.0.0.0` (default: `0.0.0.0`)